marcransome/pond/CONTRIBUTING.md

 Contributions are welcomed and the following text serves as a set of guidelines for contributing to the project.
 These are not strict rules, so use your best judgement and feel free to propose changes to this document with a pull request.

+## Code of Conduct

+By participating in the project you are expected to uphold the [Code of Conduct](CODE_OF_CONDUCT.md).
+Please report instances of unacceptable behavior to marc.ransome@fidgetbox.co.uk.

 ## Git Commit Messages

 * Start your commit message with a capital letter and omit the trailing period